fryslân

 Encyclopedia Entries

 • forthc.
-Counterfactuals in Ancient Greek; Counterfactuals in Post Classical Greek; Habituals in Ancient Greek; Insubordination.
+Insubordination.
 Encyclopedia of Greek Language and Linguistics.
 G. Giannakis, P. Filos, M. Janse, B. D. Joseph, and I. Manolessou (eds.).
 Brill.